Hiking Arizona’s Geology (Hiking Geology)

 Another book of a favorite series of mine, the Hiking Geology series from The Mountaineers Books.
 After describing rock types, geologic time, and the various geologic forces, the book goes on to describe the geology of 41 popular trails throughout Arizona in easy-to-understand language.
 Hiking Arizona’s Geology includes the South Kaibab and Tanner trails.
-Also available in Amazon’s Kindleformat!
-For a book completely on Grand Canyon’s trails, check out Hiking the Grand Canyon’s Geology.
+For a book completely on Grand Canyon’s trails, check out Hiking the Grand Canyon’s Geology (Hiking Geology).

 Arizona Atlas & Gazetteer